aikubo/LinkingLines/paper/paper.md

 In summary, the `linkinglines` Python package addresses a growing need for advanced line analysis and clustering tools in data-rich environments.
 Its capabilities empower users to efficiently process and analyze linear features in geospatial and image data, facilitating meaningful insights and supporting informed decision-making in a wide range of applications.

 This package was originally developed to tackle the issue of mapped dike segments.
-Rugged terrain, vegetation cover, and a large area made it impossible to accurately map dikes in high density areas called dike swarms.
-The length, density, and structure of the dike swarm is important to considering how magma is transported and erupted.
+Rugged terrain, vegetation cover, and a large area made it impossible to accurately map dikes.
+The length, density, and structure of the dike swarm affects how magma is transported and erupted.
 Scaling analysis indicated that for segments of widths of 10 m, dikes could be 10-10s of kilometers long however observed segments were two orders of magnitude lower [@morriss2020].
 Additionally, the complex overlapping structure of the dike swarm was difficult to analyze.
 We designed `linkinglines` to extract not only lines from line segments but also help analyze the mesoscale structure of the dike swarm.
 Using the unique properties of the Hough Transform we an extract several unique mesoscale structures within a group of lines.
 Our results were published in @kubo2023 and showed an increase in dike lengths by 30x using this method and the first quantitative attempt at mapping multiscale structures in the complex dike swarms.
 We showed that one single radial or circumferential swarm does not fit the current data which has implications on where the magma chambers were located in the crust.

 # Code Structure